 Allison tested his theory that T cells could help fight cancer by injecting mice with an antibody that would stimulate T cells to attack tumors.
 All mice given the antibody became cancer-free, whereas mice who were not given the antibody eventually died as their tumors grew.

 Based on his T cell findings, Allison set out to create an antibody that would be safe to use on humans.
 The immuno-oncology drug Ipilimumab, or Ipi, has been used to treat almost one million patients worldwide.
-It was an arduous task to make its use a reality, including a five-year study.
+It was an arduous task to make its use a reality, which included a study that lasted five years.

 Treatment with immunotherapy is not without limitations.
 It works better on some cancers than others, with individual patients responding more favorably, and some patients being non-responsive.
 Immunotherapy takes longer to work than chemotherapy, yet doesn’t come with the horrific side effects.
 The side effects associated with immunotherapy are similar to those one would experience with autoimmunity.

 The immune system is immensely powerful and a force to be reckoned with.
 Side effects may be the result of healthy cells being attacked from the boost in immune function.
 Learning how the immune system functions in fighting cancer is critical to controlling side effects.